pojntfx/panrpc/README.md

 service.forRemotes = registry.forRemotes;
 ```

-Now that's we've added support for this RPC to the coffee machine/server, we can restart it like so:
+Now that we've added support for this RPC to the coffee machine/server, we can restart it like so:

 ```shell
 npx tsx coffee-machine.ts